gtrxAC/romphonix-rpg/README.md

 2. Follow the below instructions for the platform you want to build for.

 ### Desktop
-2. Run `./setup.sh` to set up the project.
+1. Run `make setup` to set up the project.
-3. Run `./build.sh` to compile the project.
+2. Run `make` to compile the project.

 ### Web
+Web (WASM) is not properly supported yet.
+Dependencies like FluidSynth and tinyfiledialogs will have to be recompiled or substituted for Web.
+The build system has untested support for Web with the emscripten toolkit.
-1. Run `TARGET=Web ./setup.sh` to set up the project.
+1. Run `make setup PLATFORM=Web` to set up the project.
 You will need about 1 GB of free space.
-2. Run `TARGET=Web ./build.sh` to compile the project.
+2. Run `make PLATFORM=Web` to compile the project.

 ### Compiling for Windows from Linux
 1. Install `mingw-w64` using your package manager.
-2. Run `TARGET=Windows_NT ./setup.sh` to set up the project.
+2. Run `make setup PLATFORM=Windows_NT` to set up the project.
-3. Run `TARGET=Windows_NT ./build.sh` to compile the project.
+3. Run `make PLATFORM=Windows_NT` to compile the project.